soumyaray/compstatslib/README.md

 <!-- badges: end -->

-This R Package is a collection of interactive tools and helper functions that help teachers and students learn concepts in computational statistics.
-Useful for homework or in-class demonstrations.
+This R Package is a collection of interactive tools and helper functions that help teachers and learners learn concepts in computational statistics.
+Useful for homework, in-class demonstrations, or self-learning.

 ## Major Functions